iumiCash/iumiCash.github.io/docs/responses.md

 For validation errors, iumiCash returns the `HTTP 400 Bad Request` status code.

-!!!
-Tip

-    To prevent validation errors ensure that parameters are the right type and conform to constraints.
+To prevent validation errors, ensure that parameters are the right type and conform to constraints.

 ### Examples